Tamar River Sailing Club

 Where there is a waiting list applications will be prioritised in the order of their receipt by the Mooring Master.

-Click below for mooring application form and specification:
+Click below for mooring application form, Quick Facts and Mooring specification:

 Charges for moorings tend to increase each year to cover inflation.
-In 2007 they were £153 to cover maintenance and £10 per foot for the rental of the mooring.
+In 2020 they are £224 to cover maintenance and £5 per foot for the rental of the mooring.
 In addition we make a one-off charge of £350 as a ‘Mooring Share’ towards the ownership of the mooring assets which are held jointly by all mooring holders.

 Mooring holders in their first year are offered temporary moorings and are charged a deposit of £250 but do not have to buy a Mooring Share.
 At the end of their first year and subject to their complying with the mooring rules they will be able to apply for a permanent mooring.
 If successful their £250 deposit will be returned and they will be charged for a Mooring Share as described above.
 Finally, on relinquishing a mooring £250 of the Mooring Share is returnable.